 In 1991, DeMaria constructed a 231-foot air traffic control tower at Detroit Metropolitan Airport for the Federal Aviation Administration.
 It was the tallest control tower in the region at that time.
 One of our biggest contracts in the 90’s was Dakota High School in Macomb, Michigan.
 It was 398,000 square feet and cost $42 million – significantly less per square foot than comparable high school constructions in the region – and earned DeMaria public accolade in local newspapers.

 DeMaria began its long-running relationship with the US Department of Veterans Affairs in 1994 with a multi-contract project at their Ann Arbor location.
 Following the successful completion of the Ann Arbor VA’s new construction and occupied renovation, we have been favored by the VA for other work around Michigan and, as of 2004, around the country.

 DeMaria has been utilizing elements of sustainable design and energy conservation in our work since 1976, but green initiatives became paramount in the construction industry in the twenty-first century.
 We joined the US Green Building Council and have completed several LEED-certified or LEED-registered projects.
 In 2007, DeMaria built a biodiesel manufacturing plant and test lab in Adrian, Michigan; in 2011, we built a $16 million community-based anaerobic digester facility in Fremont, Michigan.

-More than 40 years after its founding, DeMaria is a leader in building unique and cutting-edge projects, and doing so on time and on budget.
-In 2015, DeMaria was ranked #12 on the Largest General Contractors list for Crain’s Detroit Business.
+More than 50 years after its founding, DeMaria is a leader in building unique and cutting-edge projects, and doing so on time and on budget.
 The success of our company is owed to the strong relationships we have developed and maintained with our clients, architects, and partners.
-We are proud that 81% of our clients are repeat customers, proving that DeMaria is helping clients realize their vision.
+We are proud that 84% of our clients are repeat customers, proving that DeMaria is helping clients realize their vision.